 It doesn’t do any good for the therapist to work for weeks on waffles and applesauce, if the family does not offer these foods.

 Food presentation – Present all foods on the plate in small portions, or a choice of two options with small bites of each.
-Avoid huge piles of non-preferred food, as it increases anxiety or aversion.
+Avoid huge piles of non-preferred food, as it increases anxiety or sensory aversion.

 Divided plates help ease anxiety, as do small portions.
 It can help to present the food as snacks, using a snack plate or small tea plate.